 Coming up from a dive on many a site in Indonesia and one thing you will notice are volcanoes.
-The country is one of the most geologically active in the world - in fact, much of the Indonesian archipelago could be described quite simply as one big chain of volcanoes, some still active.
+As part of the 'Ring of Fire', the country is one of the most geologically active in the world - in fact, much of the Indonesian archipelago could be described quite simply as one big chain of volcanoes, many still active.

 A yacht moored in peaceful Jemeluk Bay in Amed, with Mount Agung - Bali's tallest volcano - looming in the background.